salmankhwaja/InfoSecDocs/Basic_IIS_Hardening_Steps.md

 ## Check your headers.
-lastly check your headers from https://securityheaders.io/.
+Lastly check your headers from https://securityheaders.io/.

 Read more about it here.